 Fashion & Art around Europe exhibition

 In preparation for the theme year ‘Goes Europa’ in 2022, the Fashion & Art around Europe exhibition will be organized in Goes, Zeeland.
 The exhibition takes place from the 25th of September until the 30th of October, 2021.
 The goal of the exhibition is to highlight the diversity of fashion in Europe.
 Many different cultures, all with unique traditions and habits, coexist on the European continent.
 This makes the values of diversity, harmony and integrity more important than ever.
-Every European country is known for their own vision on fashion; dressing casual is what many Dutch people prefer, whilst the French prefer to dress more feminine and elegant.
-The global popularity of social media and webshops do contribute to fashion becoming more universal, many people buy the same clothes from the same (online) fashion brands.
+Every European country is known for their own vision on fashion; dressing casual is what most Dutch people prefer, whilst the French prefer to dress more feminine and elegant.
+The global popularity of social media and webshops do contribute to fashion becoming more universal, since many people buy the same clothes from the same (online) fashion brands.
 By exhibiting selected pieces from different European designers, both differences and similarities in fashion are shown in the Fashion & Art around Europe exhibition.

 Different areas of the historic townhall in the city centre will be decorated with fashion and art from Europe.
-Couture pieces from designers who in the past have participated in the event ‘’Goes Couture’’ establish the foundation for the exhibition.
+Couture pieces from designers who in the past have participated in the event ‘Goes Couture’ establish the foundation for the exhibition.
 In addition, different designers from all-over Europe contribute by adding the best of their carefully selected fashion and art.
 Visitors of the exhibition have the opportunity to see more than 25 unique pieces which have been designed by at least 12 well-known European designers and artists.

 Exposition 25 september till 30 october 2021